ruoccofabrizio/azure-open-ai-embeddings-qna/README.md

 If you want to move to the new format, please go to:
 -   "Add Document" -> "Add documents in Batch" and click on "Convert all files and add embeddings" to reprocess your documents.

+# Use the Repo with Chat based deployment (gpt-35-turbo or gpt-4-32k or gpt-4)
+By default, the repo uses an Instruction based model (like text-davinci-003) for QnA and Chat experience.
+If you want to use a Chat based deployment (gpt-35-turbo or gpt-4-32k or gpt-4), please change the environment variables as described [here](#environment-variables)

 # Running this repo
 You have multiple options to run the code: